Invest in Yourself

 Find something you love

-The downside to this is that many parents end up with a ‘failure to launch’ situation.
-Having kids that’s well into their late 20’s still living at home and trying to figure their lives out and the path that they want to take.
-Deciding on your future career is never an easy decision to make.
-Young people need a lot of guidance, that is why a Preparation year is a great idea.
+The downside is that many parents may end up with a ‘failure to launch’ situation.
+With kids well into their late 20s still living at home and trying to figure their lives out and the path they want to take.

 You need to start somewhere